 - Concentration Risk: HNIs with a significant portion of their wealth concentrated in a single asset or investment face potential risks from poor performance or unexpected events.

-- Operational Risk: HNIs are vulnerable to operational risks such as fraud or theft, leading to significant financial losses.
+- Operational Risk: HNIs are susceptible to operational risks, including fraud or theft, which can result in substantial financial losses.

-- Complexity: The complexity of investment options available to HNIs makes it difficult to assess risks and potential returns accurately.
+- Complexity: The complexity of investment options available to HNIs makes it challenging to accurately assess risks and potential returns.

 Show comments